-aspects requiring substantial judgement of management, such as the estimation of probabilities of default and loss given defaults for various stages, the determination of significant increase in credit risk The primary substantive procedures which we (SICR) and credit-impairment status (default), the use performed, with the support by our subject matter experts, to address this key audit matter included, of different modelling techniques.
-In calculating expected credit losses, the group considered credit but were not limited to, the following: quality indicators for each loan and portfolio, .
-For a risk-based sample of individual loans, we stratifies loans and advances by risk grade and estimates losses for each loan based upon their nature and risk profile.
+aspects requiring substantial judgement of management, such as the estimation of probabilities of default and loss given defaults for various stages, the determination of significant increase in credit risk The primary substantive procedures which we (SICR) and credit-impairment status (default), the use of different modelling techniques.
+In calculating expected credit losses, the group considered credit but were not limited to, the following: quality indicators for each loan and portfolio, • For a risk-based sample of individual loans, we stratifies loans and advances by risk grade and estimates losses for each loan based upon their nature and risk profile.
 Post-model adjustments are applied to address risks that are not specifically considered by the ECL models.
 The basis and calculation of the post model adjustments require significant judgement including the consideration of the risk of management override.